 The skate park in Manteo offers a smooth concrete skatepark with a small, narrow profile with a street-type setup, but it has quarter pipes across each end and some other surprises.

-At the Fessendon Center Skate Park in Buxton on Hatteras Island, there are also some small, prefabricated quarter pipes and banks.
-It's actually a skateboarder's paradise.
+At the Fessenden Center Skate Park in Buxton on Hatteras Island, there are also some tiny, prefabricated quarter pipes and banks.
+It's a skateboarder's paradise.
 Who knew?

-The biggest and best playground of all on the Outer Banks is the beach, obviously.
-But if you're looking to head off of the beach for a while, make your way to these fun-filled OBX playgrounds that guarantee to bring big smiles to those little faces.
+The biggest and best playground of all on the Outer Banks is the beach.
+But if you're looking to head off the coast for a while, make your way to these fun-filled OBX playgrounds that guarantee to bring big smiles to those little faces.

 No matter which town you're vacationing in on the Outer Banks, there's sure to be a park and playground nearby from Carova to Hatteras and everything in between.
 Check out these OBX playgrounds, parks, and amenities to find the perfect spot for you and your family.